apasto/pscmp_qsspstatic_gmtmex_maps/README.md

 Specific issues aside, it has two main pitfalls:

-* "snapshot file to maps" is meant do be abstracted by gmtMexGrid2grd.
-There is no "one size fits all solution" and automating some parameters (chiefly: major and minor ticks for z-contours and colormap extents) is prone to breaking easily.
-Map are still produced, but may end up being ugly.
-This issue presented clearly already in the one-off application, a specific use case, for which these functions were written - choices made in the automation of plotting parameters were hand tailored around those problems.
-Expect having to fine-tune some parameters which are not exposed as arguments (and should be).
+* performing the "snapshot file to maps" step is meant to be abstracted by [`gmtMexGrid2grd`](./gmtMexGrid2grd.m).
+There is no "one size fits all" solution and automating some parameters (chiefly: major and minor ticks for z-contours and colormap extents) is prone to breaking easily.
+Map are still produced, but may end up ranging from somewhat unclear to outright ugly.
+This issue presented clearly already in the specific use case for which these functions were written - choices made in the automation of plotting parameters were hand tailored around those problems.
+In general use, expect having to fine-tune some parameters which are not exposed as arguments (and should be).
+So: it is quite a leaky abstraction. 😅

-* gmtMexGrid2grd is quite a monolithic function, data loading and processing are left together with plot production.
-A radical refactor, defining "snapshot" as a class, constitutes a good starting point
+* [`gmtMexGrid2grd`](./gmtMexGrid2grd.m) is quite a monolithic do-it-all function: data loading and processing are kept together with plot production.
+A radical refactor, defining a "snapshot" class, constitutes a good starting point for improvement.

-In addition to that, tests would be a nice addition.
+In addition to these, tests are missing.